-The band’s front-man has been accused by a woman in a detailed admission on a Facebook thread accusing Lacey of sexual misconduct with her when she was only 15.
+The band’s frontman has been accused by a woman in a detailed admission on a Facebook thread, alleging a case of sexual misconduct when she was only 15.

 Posting on Facebook, the band wrote: “Due to the events of the last few days, Brand New will be postponing it’s upcoming three shows in the United Kingdom and Ireland.
 Ticket refunds will be accepted at the original point of purchase.”